1

 Save this snapshot permanently to the repository:

 The -m flag lets you write a message describing what and why.
 Good commit messages help your future self (and teammates) understand the history.
+Your latest commit is now what Git calls HEAD — a pointer to the most recent commit on your current branch.
+You’ll use HEAD extensively starting in Step 7.

 Run git status one more time — it should say “nothing to commit, working tree clean”.
 Your file is safely stored!